onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Gaming
 ██████████████████████████████████████████████████████████████████

+> "Somebody in the internet used a phrase that really stuck with me i think it goes by illimitable man or something one of these uh inspiration accounts but he said that um he said that video games are shadow careers and when i read that at that moment i knew video games were leaving my life because it was absolutely spot on right i was building a career except i was building a career in some fake lands a fake game where the rules would change or some 12 year old would come along and crush me the next week and i saw it for what it was it was a shadow career because i wasn't putting that same effort into my main career because my main career didn't really line up with what i wanted to do and that's why i knew it needs to make a change so don't waste your life in these shadow careers even even if you find yourself craving holidays that means that you're not enjoying every day that you're sort of like robbing yourself of your of what should be a pretty good day." - [Naval](https://youtu.be/JdUVIwuNy_c?t=1548)

+^^ SHADOW CAREER

+> "Games are a shadow career.
+It's like a career that you're building that's fake.
+You know it's a shadow, it's just going to disappear." - [Naval](https://x.com/Mahesh_Lambe/status/1842247156918604240)

+> "Sometimes, when we’re terrified of embracing our true calling, we’ll pursue a shadow calling instead.
+The shadow career is a metaphor for our real career.
+Its shape is similar, its contours feel tantalizingly the same.
+But a shadow career entails no real risk.
+If we fail at a shadow career, the consequences are meaningless to us.
+Are you pursuing a shadow career?" - [Steven Pressfield](https://stevenpressfield.com/2012/06/more-from-turning-pro/#:~:text=Sometimes%2C%20when%20we%E2%80%99re,a%20shadow%20career%3F)

 What if people were willing to pay for better UIs to participate in the global brain and get ahead just like they pay for video games?
 What if we removed all unnecessary barriers to entry to helping humanity?